remla2025-team9/app-service/README.md

 *   `FLASK_APP`: (Default: `app.py`) Specifies the application file for Flask.
 *   `FLASK_RUN_HOST`: (Default: `0.0.0.0`) Host Flask listens on inside the container.
 *   `FLASK_DEBUG`: (Default: `0`) Set to `1` to enable Flask's debug mode (Do NOT use `1` in production).
+*   `MODEL_SERVICE_URL`: URL of the model service.
+Should be set to communicate with the model service.

-** Use Docker secrets, orchestration tool secrets management, or pass via `-e` for non-sensitive runtime config.
+Use Docker secrets, orchestration tool secrets management, or pass via `-e` for non-sensitive runtime config.

 ## Continuous Integration